60-seconds to shred fat, build strength, and transform your body.

 I’ll say it again but ease into this.
 Like the pushup challenge hero that progresses from one all the way to 100 consecutive pushups, adaptation takes time.

-A quote I saw in one study perfectly summarized my view of low-level physical activity with occasional bursts:"Physical activity, when properly prescribed, is an inexpensive and universal medication with minimal side effects.
+This one study perfectly summarized my view of this style of exercise:"Physical activity, when properly prescribed, is an inexpensive and universal medication with minimal side effects.
 It is our 'home pharmacy' we always have with us."
 Click To Tweet

-From the obvious body goals, to driving hydration deeper into your cells, to keeping your tissues supple.
+From the obvious body goals, to driving hydration deeper into your cells, to keeping your tissues supple, micro-workouts can act as a standalone fitness strategy or layered on top of an existing plan.

 Establishing the habit can take some time, but figure it out and the benefits of these little movement morsels compound throughout your life.
 You feel less guilty when the inevitable life event causes you to miss a workout.

 I like to knock out some air squats in the back of planes.
-Every great once-in-a-while I even convince the flight crew to join in.
+Sometimes the flight crew will even join in.